CodeGanesha/accountant_clerk/README.md

 As the search searches Items , items that are in non completed orders are included.
 Quite trivial fix, just never got around to it as we don't have that problem.

-Also it is quite simple to grind your database and server to a halt by grouping by variant, and reporting a year by day.
+Also it is quite simple to grind your database and server to a halt by grouping by product, and reporting a year by day.

 Plans
 =====